dinfuehr/v8.dev/src/blog/understanding-ecmascript-part-3.md

 > `RightBracePunktuator`
 > `RegularExpressionLiteral`

-As we see from the productions, it's possible that this produces the `RegularExpressionLiteral` input element.
+As we see from the productions, it's possible that this produces the `RegularExpressionLiteral` input element, but producing `DivPunctuator` is not possible.

-We can imagine the syntactic grammar analyzer ("parser") calling the lexical grammar analyzer ("tokenizer" or "lexer"), passing the goal symbol as a parameter and asking for the next input element suitable for that goal symbol.

 Similarly, there is another goal symbol, `InputElementRegExpOrTemplateTail`, for contexts where `TemplateMiddle` and `TemplateTail` are permitted, in addition to `RegularExpressionLiteral`.
 And finally, `InputElementTemplateTail` is the goal symbol for contexts where only `TemplateMiddle` and `TemplateTail` are permitted but `RegularExpressionLiteral` is not permitted.

+We can imagine the syntactic grammar analyzer ("parser") calling the lexical grammar analyzer ("tokenizer" or "lexer"), passing the goal symbol as a parameter and asking for the next input element suitable for that goal symbol.

 The [RegExp grammar](https://tc39.es/ecma262/#sec-patterns) describes how Unicode code points are translated into regular expressions.

 We can imagine the parser asking the tokenizer for the next token in a context where RegExps are allowed.
 If the tokenizer returns `RegularExpressionLiteral`, we branch into the RegExp grammar for converting the string of the `RegularExpressionLiteral` into a RegExp pattern.

 The [numeric string grammar](https://tc39.es/ecma262/#sec-tonumber-applied-to-the-string-type) describes how Strings are translated into numeric values.

 The [syntactic grammar](https://tc39.es/ecma262/#sec-syntactic-grammar) describes how syntactically correct programs are composed of tokens.

 The notation used for different grammars differs slightly.
-For example, the syntactic grammar uses `goal :` whereas the lexical grammar use and the RegExp grammar use `goal ::` and the numeric string grammar uses `goal :::`.
+For example, the syntactic grammar uses `Goal :` whereas the lexical grammar use and the RegExp grammar use `Goal ::` and the numeric string grammar uses `Goal :::`.

 For the rest of this episode, we'll focus on the syntactic grammar.

 ## Example: Allowing legacy identifiers

-JavaScript sometimes allows `await` and `yield` as identifiers.
+In some contexts, `await` and `yield` are allowed identifiers.
 Finding out when exactly they are allowed can be a bit involved, so let's dive right in!

-The reason for allowing `await` as an identifier is that the standard committee wanted to keep JavaScript backwards compatible when introducing async functions.
-It's possible that some web page has a (normal) function which uses `await` as an identifier, and such a function should continue to work:
+The reason for allowing these keywords as identifiers is that the standard committee wanted to keep JavaScript backwards compatible when introducing async functions and generators.
+It's possible that some web page has a (normal) function which uses `await` or `yield` as an identifier, and such a function should continue to work.

+Let's have a closer look at allowing `await` as an identifier (`yield` works similarly).

+For example, this code works:

 ```javascript
 function old() {